-Dr. Timothy Arthur, President-Elect
+Dr. Timothy Arthur, President

-Dr. Tracy Fisher, Vice-President
+Dr. Tracy Fisher, President-Elect

 Dr. Tracy Fisher grew up in Calgary, Alberta but moved to Saskatchewan with her family in 1990.
 She graduated from the Western College of Veterinary Medicine in 1997 and has been practicing small animal and exotic medicine in Regina since then.
 Dr. Fisher has a special interest in avian and exotic animal medicine as well as soft tissue surgery.
 She also does a small amount of laboratory animal work for the University of Regina and a bit of wildlife rehabilitation work.
 Dr. Fisher and her business partner have recently sold their practice and she continues to work as an associate in the hospital.
 Dr. Fisher has been involved with the SVMA since graduation, serving on the Professional Promotion Committee, Discipline Committee, Legislation Committee, Centennial Committee and Council with a term as President in 2004/2005.
 She has also served on the board of Prairie Diagnostic Services, President of the Regina Association of Small Animal Practitioners and is currently the Saskatchewan Veterinary Medical Association representative for the University of Regina Senate, in addition to being the Saskatchewan Representative on CVMA Council.
 In her spare time, Dr. Fisher enjoys running, fishing, skiing, horseback riding and lots of other outdoor activities.
 She and her husband Rick enjoy upland bird hunting and have bred and trained Large Munsterlanders.
 Their cat, Leonard, who tolerates the presence of everyone else in the house, is a fan of CVMA Zoom meetings and dutifully guards the house when they are away.

-Dr. Kathleen MacMillan, Executive Member
+Dr. Kathleen MacMillan, Vice-President

 Kathleen is an equine ambulatory veterinarian and Associate Professor at the Atlantic Veterinary College, UPEI.
 She graduated from AVC in 2001 and has earned a Bsc, Msc in equine exercise physiology and in 2013 became a Diplomate of the American Board of Veterinary Practitioners in Equine Practice.